-While Lulu has issues traveling by car, loud noises don’t seem to bother my 8-year-old pooch.
-But Fourth of July festivities can be stressful for some cats and dogs.
-If your dog has trouble embracing the concept of bombs bursting in air, take measures now to help make the holiday a bit more tolerable.
+Fireworks on the Fourth of July and New Year's Eve can be stressful for some cats and dogs.
+If your dog has trouble embracing the concept of bombs bursting in air, take measures to help make the holidays more tolerable.
 Certified dog behavior consultants Amber Burckhalter and Chris Redenbach offer a few training tips for calming anxious pets.

 Desensitize anxious dogs by introducing music or similar sounds.
 Redenbach has been introducing loud music to prepare her Bouvier des Flandres for a potential parade of cherry bombs and Roman candles.
 (Fortunately, no neighbors live close by.)
 She also notes that desensitizing anxious pets can take time, so start early.
 Trial and error is part of the process.